 - Viral lytic reactivation cycles.

 Initial evidence indicated specific autoimmune-promoting EBV strains existed, similar to known cancer-promoting strains.
-The researchers noted that while EBV infected more than 95% of adults globally, just a small proportion developed autoimmune conditions.
+The researchers noted that while EBV infects more than 95% of adults globally, just a small proportion develop autoimmune conditions.

 The review discussed several therapeutic approaches under investigation: